RT (TV network): 2012–2021

 Vladimir Putin visited the new RT broadcasting centre in June 2013 and stated: "When we designed this project back in 2005 we intended introducing another strong player on the international scene, a player that wouldn't just provide an unbiased coverage of the events in Russia but also try, let me stress, I mean – try to break the Anglo-Saxon monopoly on the global information streams. ...
 We wanted to bring an absolutely independent news channel to the news arena.
 Certainly the channel is funded by the government, so it cannot help but reflect the Russian government's official position on the events in our country and in the rest of the world one way or another.
 But I'd like to underline again that we never intended this channel, RT, as any kind of apologetics for the Russian political line, whether domestic or foreign."

+On 13 October 2014, RT and the People's Daily Online signed a cooperation agreement.
 In early October 2014, RT announced the launch of a dedicated news channel, RT UK, aimed at British audiences.
 The new channel began operating on 30 October 2014.

 In October 2016, the NatWest bank stated that they will no longer provide banking services to RT in the UK without providing any reasons.
 This decision was criticised by Margarita Simonyan, the editor-in-chief of RT, and the Russia Government.
 Simonyan sarcastically tweeted that: "Long live freedom of speech!"
 However, NatWest reversed its decision in January 2017, said it had reached a resolution with RT.
 Simonyan said the decision showed that "common sense has prevailed".